 The life expectancy of a cat diagnosed with liver cancer depends a lot on their specific circumstances, the size of the tumor, and how much it has progressed.
 Generally speaking though, adenomas and carcinomas often have a positive prognosis, with most cats living years after a diagnosis and few experiencing metastasis, or the cancer moving to other areas.

 Tumors such as sarcomas and carcinoids have often already spread by the time they are diagnosed, which means they have a shorter life expectancy and poorer outlook.

-Liver Cancer in Cats: Treatment
+Liver Cancer in Cats: Treatments

 Depending on your cat’s specific circumstances, the treatment most commonly suggested by vets is to remove the tumor in surgery.
-But there are natural treatments available too that can be used along with conventional treatment, or on their own!
+But there are natural options available too that can be used along with conventional treatment, or on their own!

-Remember that the experts here at HomeoAnimal are always here for you to help educate about your pet’s health and decide on treatment options.
+Remember that the experts here at HomeoAnimal are always here for you to help educate about your pet’s health and decide on product options.
 We’re available through phone, chat, or email to answer any of your questions, or you can fill out our Free Consultation Form.

 If you found this article helpful or know of any other pet parents, we’d love for you to share it on social media so your friends and family can be informed as well.